saichler/l8bus/README.md

 ### Phones
 When a **Person** is being assigned a room, he picks up a phone from the pool, start using the room, and return the phone at the end of the day.
-In other words, each day, the **Person** has a **new Phone number**.
+In other words, each day, the **Person** might have a **new Phone number**.

-## Challenge #1 - Phone Numbers
+## Challenge #1 - Phone Numbers (IP Addresses)
 While the team can use phone numbers to communicate with each other, it's not practical.
-Phone numbers might change midday, and they will need to frequently go back and forth to the billboard to be updated with the latest list.
-Another challenge is "Which phone number to use for the service?", we have at least two **Persons** that can provide the service.
+Phone numbers keep changing... **They will need to set up some system to frequently sync/notify phone number changes.**

+## Challenge #2 - Hire Coordinators (CNI, Core DNS & Kube Proxy)
+To overcome challenge #1, we need to hire 3 more people:
+- **A Phone manager (CNI)**
+  Hand, and collect the phone from each **Person**, making sure they work.
+- **A Service to Phones coordinator (DNS)**
+  Keep track of which phone numbers provide which service so a Person can call the DNS and request a phone for a service.
+- **A Service to Rooms coordinator (Kube Proxy)**
+  In case People need to share documents, which room currently belongs to which **Person**.

+# Challenge #3 - Internal Integration
+Now that the communication layer between the **Team Members** (OSI model Layer 7 - Application) was established, we reach the end of the **"Guided" OSI Model**, and left with the greatest challenge of them all, **Internal Integration**.

+**Internal Integration** occurs when two team members, or more, are brought together to collaborate and provide a service to external consumers/customers.
+With the missing OSI Layer 8, **Internal Integration** is treated as **Integration**, which is **the most painful, time-consuming, heavy maintenance, money consuming element in the software lifecycle**.

+## Integration

 # <Work in progress, following is just some notes...>